The Periodic Table: What is it Showing?

 Quantum Mechanics, Atomic Emission Spectra & The Periodic Table

-In the first half of twentieth century, much effort was expended trying to make the periodic table of the elements axiomatic, in other words, trying to fully understand the Mendeleev system in terms of a deeper theory, that deeper theory being quantum mechanics.
+In the first half of twentieth century, much effort was expended trying to make the periodic table of the elements axiomatic ("self-evident" or "unquestionable"), ie. trying to fully understand the Mendeleev system in terms of quantum mechanics.

-We certainly teach our school and university students that "the periodic table is fully explained in terms of electronic theory", and this line of reasoning is advanced elsewhere in this web book, here and the HyperPhysics site, here.
+We certainly teach school and university students that "the periodic table is fully understood in terms of electronic theory", and this line of reasoning is advanced elsewhere in this web book, here and the HyperPhysics site, here.

 The argument is put forward that: